E-commerce

 • Whether the page is transactional, informational, or comparative.

-• Which products or offers it represents.
+• What products or offers it represents.

 • Whether the information is reliable, consistent, and up to date.